MattFerraro/CADmium2/README.md

 # TODO (features)

+- button for easily snapping the view to front/top/right, and fitting bounds
 - add sketch.get_bounds(), either to sketch or sketchView or both
 - add ability to edit the name of a step
 - on mouseover for a part name, highlight it in 3D